The combination of four hour’s sleep in the last 48 hours, jet-lag and three glasses of wine at dinner had me desperately in need of coffee.

-As I had awakened way before the 6:30 am opening of the restaurant in my hotel I took to the drizzly streets in search of a cappuccino donned in a raincoat I haven’t worn in over 10 years.
-After my usually trustworthy Blackberry’s GPS failed repeatedly to find me a nearby Starbucks and wondering for over an hour I finally asked a woman on the street where the closest Starbucks was.
+As I had awakened way before the 6:30 a.m. opening of the restaurant in my hotel, I took to the drizzly streets in search of a cappuccino donned in a raincoat I haven’t worn in over 10 years.
+After my usually trustworthy Blackberry’s GPS failed repeatedly to find me a nearby Starbucks and I was wondering for over an hour, I finally asked a woman on the street where the closest Starbucks was.
 Her puzzled look made me nervous.
 Seriously!
 This is Seattle.

-The kind woman informed she didn’t know where a Starbucks was but pointed me in the direction of Uptown Espresso which was blissfully close and finally I was able to obtain my much needed jolt of caffeine.
+The kind woman informed me that she didn’t know where a Starbucks was but pointed me in the direction of Uptown Espresso which was blissfully close.
+Finally, I was able to obtain my much needed jolt of caffeine.

 I am in Seattle to attend the first International Food Blogger Conference but this is also the home of my sister and her family so I arrived a few days early.

 There is nothing more fascinating than touring a beautiful city with someone who loves that city and is truly knowledgeable.
-I got a behind the scenes look at this Emerald City that was peppered with lots of comments such as “that is where so-and-so lives, he was Paul Newman’s best friend…” and “this recording studio is the birthplace of the alternative music movement that brought us Nirvana and Pearl Jam” and “would you like to see Francis Farmer‘s West Seattle home?”
-As my sister is also a Celiac tons of gluten-free restuaunts and bakeries were pointed out to me along the way.
+I got a behind-the-scenes look at this Emerald City that was peppered with lots of comments such as, “That is where so-and-so lives, he was Paul Newman’s best friend…” and, “This recording studio is the birthplace of the alternative music movement that brought us Nirvana and Pearl Jam” and, “Would you like to see Francis Farmer‘s West Seattle home?”
+As my sister is also a Celiac, tons of gluten-free restaurants and bakeries were pointed out to me along the way.

 As we drove up and down hills, around waterfronts and over bridges I also got a history lesson of this fascinating city that has seen its share of boom and bust.
 From lumber to gold to technology, Seattle has ridden the highs and lows of the major economic cycles in the past century and a half.
 It is a city that seems to be able to adapt and yet maintain its original charm.